 Julie was first elected to the House of Representatives for Parramatta in 2004.
-She is the Shadow Assistant Minister for Small Business, Citizenship and Multicultural Australia.
 She was a small-business owner and head of the Association of Australian Independent Record Labels.

 Some of Julie’s policy areas that she is most passionate about are small business and employment, heritage and the NBN.